Lusk1nha/validation-with-regex/README.md

 # validation-with-regex
+In this project I studying string validation with RegEx.

-This is a validation of User inputs as Username, Password and Email (only @gmail.com) with regEX.
+This validate User inputs as Username, Password, and Email (only @gmail.com)